FELA, THE UNBEARABLE REIGNING PROPHET– BY EGUNGWU C. BENJAMIN – The Reliant News

 Olufela Olusegun Oludotun Ransome-Kuti Popularly called ‘Fela Anikulapo-Kuti’ was born on 15th October, 1938, in Abeokuta, Ogun state, into an upper middle class family.

 The Late, Chief.
 Funmilayo Ransome-Kuti was the mother of Fela.
-She a very popular feminist activist during the anti-colonial movement and first woman to drive a car in Nigeria back then in 1951, while his father, Reverend, Israel Oludotun Ransome-Kuti, was a school principal and first president of the Nigeria Union of Teacher.
+She a very popular feminist activist during the anti-colonial movement and first woman to drive a car in Nigeria back in 1951, while his father, Reverend, Israel Oludotun Ransome-Kuti, was a school principal and first president of the Nigeria Union of Teacher.

 Later Fela Kuti removed ‘Ransome’ from his name and changed it to ‘Anikulapo’ meaning “He who carries death in his pouch or hands”.